im-fiv/hasanlang/planned/module_system.md

 ```

 ## Visibility

-By default, all module items are private.
-To make them public, prefix them with the `pub` keyword:
+In programming, visibility (also known as access control) refers to the scope in which a variable, function, or other code construct is accessible from within the code.
+By default, all module items in Hasanlang are private, meaning they can only be accessed within the module they're defined in.
+To make them public (accessible from other modules), prefix them with the `pub` keyword:

 ```
 module visibility;